 Catering for a maximum of 24 guests, the Lodge has 12 Authentic Safari Rooms, each equipped air-conditioned room is with tea and coffee making facilities, an electronic safe, a mini bar fridge and hairdryer.
 The rooms also offer a choice of satellite television channels.
-We offer any BirdLife South Africa member, a 20% discount on the midweek accommodation rates, (subject to availability).
+We offer any BirdLife South Africa member, a 30% discount on the midweek accommodation rates and 20% on weekend rates, (subject to availability).

 The Reserve offers large unspoilt wilderness areas where the discerning nature lover can experience the best of the Waterberg in its original state, and the only tracks are those made by indigenous animals in their natural habitat.

 The diverse landscape with three distinct topographical areas -plains, valleys and hills, and mountains - is rich in natural beauty, natural history and never ending views, and hosts a diversity of indigenous fauna and flora.
 The reserve boasts a large variety of sought after game including leopard, lion, hyena, elephant and buffalo, while other naturally occurring wildlife species such as giraffe, kudu, zebra, wildebeest and impala roam the open plains.
 There are a host of other creatures, many of which are to be seen at night, with honey badger, aardvark, pangolin, caracal, and porcupine often spotted on a regular basis.
 Our highly qualified Guides all have extensive experience in Big 5 reserves, and will ensure that your safari experience is unsurpassed.